-An article at WebMD.com states about the research:
+An article at WebMD.com that has been taken down stated about the research:

 Some research has shown that caffeine intake can also affect our fluid balance.
 In one study, 12 caffeine consumers were told to abstain from caffeine for five days and were then given 642 mg of caffeine in the form of coffee.
 Their urine output increased when given the caffeine.
 Another study done on eight men tested the effect of 45 mg, 90 mg, 180 mg, or 360 mg of caffeine on urine volume.
 An increase in urine volume was seen only at the 360 mg dose of caffeine.
 One limitation to these studies is that they did not evaluate the impact of caffeine when consumed on a regular basis.
 A onetime dose may affect the body differently than daily consumption.

 Back in 1928, caffeine was shown to have no significant impact on urinary output.
 Subsequent studies have shown that caffeine-containing beverages did not impact urinary output any differently than other beverages.
 Based on this, the Institute of Medicine recommends that â€˜unless additional evidence becomes available indicating cumulative total water deficits in individuals with habitual intakes of significant amounts of caffeine, caffeinated beverages appear to contribute to the daily total water intake similar to that contributed by noncaffeinated beverages.â€™